ISISNeutronMuon/MDANSE/README.md

 The most complete user documentation of MDANSE can be found on [our Read the Docs page](https://mdanse.readthedocs.io).
 At the same time, it is still possible to access the original **[MDANSE User Guide](https://epubs.stfc.ac.uk/work/51935555)** \

-Other information including example scripts can be found on the MDANSE website [mdanse.org](https://mdanse.org/)
+Other information including example scripts can be found on the [MDANSE website](https://www.isis.stfc.ac.uk/Pages/MDANSEproject.aspx)

 ## Installing from source